Backbase/backbase-openapi-tools/README.md

 ## 0.14.0 (not released)
 * *Angular Generator*
   * Simplify Angular generator options by removing the unused ones (withInterfaces,providedInRoot)
+  * fix Mock is not generated if Http status equals to 201 (SDK-2388)

 ## 0.13.0
 * *Lint*